trfarooque/VLQAnalysisFwk/README.md

 To run a full analysis, the following steps must be taken::
   1. Produce a sample_info.dat file with the cross section and sum of weights of all DSIDs to be processed
      a.
-Make a json file containing the cross section information with MakeXSecFile.py
+Make a json file containing the cross section information with MakeXSecFile.py Only for this part, you would need a different setup than for the rest of the code:
+     ```
+     cd build
+     setupATLAS && lsetup pyami
+     voms-proxy-init -voms atlas
+     acmSetup AthAnalysis,21.2,latest
+     asetup --restore
+     source */setup.sh
+     ```

+     Then, run	this from src/VLQAnalysis/python
      ```
      MakeXSecFile.py --listProc <list of processes> --xsecFile <name of output file> --procDir <directory containing process lists>
      ```